TeaPearce/Counter-Strike_Behavioural_Cloning/README.md

 ## Trouble Shooting
 A few tips that might help get the agent working on your local system (with thanks to  Mert Can Çakmak https://github.com/Mccakmak).
-- Ensure you've matched the game settings as per the paper appendix:
+- Ensure you've matched the game settings used.
+Particularly important are resolution and mouse settings:

     - Game resolution: Normal 4:3, 1024×768, windowed
     - Mouse sensitivity: 2.50